bennadel/JsonSerializer.cfc/README.md

 and "ID" in another place within the same data-structure, you're out of luck.
 Both keys will match "id" and will be given the same case.

+## API Philosophy

+This is primarily intended to be used to return data from a server-side API.
+As part of that use-case, some of my philosophy is baked into it.
+Namely, an API usually returns a top-level struct / hash-map that defines the API result.
+This is why the serialization process is driven by the name of keys.

 [1]: http://www.bennadel.com